andrewkrug/securing-the-cloud-supplemental/labs/01-lesson/01/01-getting-acquainted.md

-# AWS Account Setup - Basic Hygeine
+# Get Acquainted With AWS

 Technically there's no lab for this section.
 But you would be well served to do one of two things during the class.